Diverse Demonstrations Improve In-context Compositional Generalization: Experiments

 \subsection{Main Results}

-\tightparagraph{NFT} Table~\ref{tab:NFT} shows average results for all methods on a sample of 100 examples across 3 random seeds (standard deviations are in App.~\ref{app:additional_NFT_results}).
-For comparison with prior work, we also show results on the entire test set for a single seed in Table~\ref{tab:entire_test_set}.

-We observe in Table~\ref{tab:NFT} that all methods for increasing diversity (Cover-Utt, DPP and Cover-LS) outperform Top-K, which selects similar demonstrations without accounting for diversity, in 7 out of 8 compositional splits.
-Similarly, diversity methods all improve performance compared to a finetuned T5 model in 7 out of 8 compositional splits.
-Furthermore, sampling random examples (Random baseline) results in poor performance in GeoQuery and SMCalFlow-CS splits, but achieves high accuracy in COVR-10, beating all methods except Cover-Utt.
-This can be explained by the synthetic nature and small vocabulary of COVR-10, where random sampling is sufficient.
+\tightparagraph{NoFT} We observe (Tab.~\ref{tab:NFT}) that all methods for increasing diversity (Cover-Utt, DPP and Cover-LS) outperform Top-K, which selects similar demonstrations without accounting for diversity, in 7 out of 8 compositional splits.
+In fact, all non-oracle diversity methods outperform an \emph{oracle} Top-K in 7 out of 8 compositional splits, suggesting that retrieval methods that only consider similarity are sub-optimal even in an oracle setup.
+Similarly, all diversity methods improve performance compared to a finetuned T5 model in all compositional splits except GeoQuery's template splits.
+Furthermore, sampling random examples (Random baseline) results in poor performance in GeoQuery and SMCalFlow-CS, but achieves high accuracy in COVR-10, beating all methods except Cover-Utt.
+This can be explained by the synthetic nature and small vocabulary of COVR-10.

-Comparing diversity methods, Cover-LS and Cover-Utt are better than DPP in most splits (7 out of 10), showing that covering the target input/program goes beyond simply picking diverse examples.
+Comparing diversity methods, Cover-LS and Cover-Utt are better than DPP in 7 out of 10 splits, showing that covering the target input/program goes beyond simply picking diverse examples.
 Cover-Utt, which covers utterance words, works surprisingly well considering its simplicity.
+Coverage-based methods also outperform Top-K in i.i.d splits.
 One noticeable failure of Cover-LS is the 0-C split, where it fails to generalize, due to the poor T5 performance on this split (T5 baseline gets 0 accuracy).
 This emphasizes that if one cannot reasonably predict LSs, then covering input words is a viable alternative.
-Last, an oracle Cover-LS model with access to the gold program outperforms a non-oracle model in most but not all settings, a phenomena also observed in \citet{Qiu2022EvaluatingTI}.
+Lastly, oracle methods outperform their non-oracle counterparts in most settings, but not always.
+This occurs because our oracle method, which has access to the gold program, does not guarantee the selection of the optimal set of demonstrations, a phenomenon also observed in \citet{qiu-etal-2022-evaluating}.